imdeepmind/imdeepmind.github.io/docs/programming/programming-languages/python/package-managers.md

 #### Cons

 - Newer ecosystem; some teams may still standardize on pip/Poetry/Conda.
-- Feature superset can feel “heavy” if you only need a minimal pip+venv flow.
+- Feature superset can feel “heavy” if we only need a minimal pip+venv flow.

 ### pip (and **venv**/**virtualenv**)